PeppyDays/learn-rust-with-tests/src/rust_fundamentals/maps.md

 }
 ```

-You can do as you prefer.
-I just wanted to show you that there are several ways to do the same thing in Rust.
-The important thing is to understand the concepts and how to use them effectively.
+You can choose whichever approach you prefer.
+This demonstrates multiple ways to accomplish the same goal in Rust.
+The important thing is understanding the concepts and using them effectively.

 ## The Third Requirement: Dictionary Add Entry

 We have a great way to search the dictionary.
-However, we have no way to add new words to our dictionary.
+However, we can't add new words to our dictionary.

 ### Write the Test First

-In this test, we are utilizing our `search` function to make the validation of the dictionary a little easier.
+In this test, we're utilizing our `search` function to make dictionary validation easier:

 ```rust,ignore
 #[cfg(test)]